 College admission counselors are often overwhelmed by the number of applications coming in for the upcoming academic year.
 If you happen to be one of the 45,000 freshmen thinking about applying to a major college like the University of Washington, you might be wondering how to stand out in the application process.

 There are a few universal factors when it comes to college admission.
-For example, Austin Brass, Director of Undergraduate Admissions at Daemen College says academic success and rigor are the two traits every college will consider when it comes to important admission factors.
+For example, Austin Brass, Director of Undergraduate Admissions at Daemen University says academic success and rigor are the two traits every college will consider when it comes to important admission factors.
 Beyond that, each school has their own institutional needs or priorities they’re trying to fulfill.

 Before you hit submit on your application, make sure to check out these insider tips on how to figure out what colleges want in an applicant so you can stand out during the admission process.